lsst/throughputs/baseline/README.md

 The atmosphere files contain aerosols.
 The darksky file is zenith, dark sky, already appropriately normalized.

-The total_*.dat files contain the total system throughput, including atmosphere.
+The total_*.dat files contain the total system throughput, including atmosphere (an X=1.2 atmosphere, including aerosols).
 The hardware_*.dat files contain the hardware throughput, without atmosphere.

 If you need individual components, the files